animatlabs/animatlabs.github.io/_drafts/2026-04-06-serilog-structured-logging.md

   - Production
   - Observability
 author: animat089
-last_modified_at: 2026-03-14
+last_modified_at: 2026-04-06
 sitemap: true
 toc: true
 toc_label: "Table of Contents"
 comments: true
 ---

-## The 2 AM Wake-Up Call

-The alert fired at 2 AM.
-"Payment service unhealthy."
-I opened the logs and found 50,000 lines of "Processing request..." with zero context about which request, which user, or which payment.
-No timestamps that lined up.
-No way to trace a single transaction across the three services that touched it.

-That's when I rewrote our logging setup.
+Most Serilog tutorials show you `Log.Information("Hello")` and call it a day.
+Production is different.

+You need logs you can query when something breaks, correlation IDs across services, config-driven levels so ops can change them without redeployment, and redaction so you don't ship card numbers to the SIEM.
+Non-negotiable.

+This is what I run.
+Config-heavy on purpose: **log levels do not belong hard-coded in assemblies.** I learned that the hard way once.

 ## Why Structured Logging

 Text logs are fine for `tail -f` during development.
-In production, when you're searching for one failed payment among millions of requests, they're useless.
+In production, when you're searching for one failed payment among millions of requests, they don't cut it.
+Grep stops working fast once more than one noisy service prints "Processing request" with no identifiers.
 You grep for "error" and get 12,000 hits.
 You grep for "payment" and get every successful transaction too.

 Structured logs are JSON.
 Each field is queryable.
-In Seq or Kibana, you run:
+In Seq or Kibana, you write:

 ```
 CorrelationId = 'a1b2c3d4' and Level = 'Error'
 ```

-You get exactly the failed request and every log line that touched it.
-No grep.
-No regex.
-One query.

-Here's the difference.
-Text log:
+One query, one request, the full trace.
+Plain text versus structured:

 ```
 2026-03-14 02:17:23 [INF] Processing request for user 8472